 - Swap Disposable Produce Bags for Reusable Produce Bags – The thin film of single-use produce bags makes them tricky to recycle and they’re often not covered by plastic bag bans so bring your own reusable bags for produce and items from the bulk bins.

 - Pack Your Lunch in a Reusable Container – Give plastic sandwich bags the boot and pack your lunch in a reusable container.
 There are cloth bags options, and even if you use a durable plastic container that one easy-to-recycle container can eliminate the need for thousands of plastic sandwich bags.

-- Use Reusable Water Bottles – If you carry a reusable water bottle instead of buying bottled water you can drastically cut down on the amount of plastic trash generated.
+- Use either Eco-friendly Reusable Water Bottles or a reusable aluminum water bottle instead of buying bottled water and you’ll drastically cut down on the amount of plastic trash generated.

-- Carry Your Morning Coffee in a Reusable Travel Mug – A reusable mug does away with the need to use a plastic or Styrofoam cup, and most coffee shops not only fill reusable travel mugs, but many give a discount to do so.
+- Carry Your Morning Coffee in a Reusable Travel Mug or Stainless Steel Tumbler – these mugs and tumblers do away with the need to use a plastic or Styrofoam cups, and most coffee shops not only fill reusable travel mugs, but many give a discount to do so.

-- Whenever Possible Use Items That Are Not Made From Plastic – Stick to items made from alternate materials whether metal or fabric or wood.
+- Whenever Possible Use Items That Are Free from Plastic – Stick to items made from alternate materials whether metal or fabric or wood.
 Sometimes it isn’t easy or even feasible to eliminate plastic but if you have to use items made from plastic, make sure it is durable and can be used again and again (and recycle it when the time comes).

 - Reuse Food Containers – Instead of recycling glass containers once you’ve used up the contents, remove the labels (to avoid confusion) and use them again for leftovers or homemade items.
 This will eliminate the need for plastic containers and storage bags.